fossabot/oep-python-online/CONTRIBUTING.md

-This project follows the [Contributors Covenant](https://www.contributor-covenant.org/) code of conduct.
+This project follows the [Contributor Covenant](https://www.contributor-covenant.org/) code of conduct.

 Here is what you should do in order to contribute: